ietf-teep/architecture/draft-ietf-teep-architecture.md

 Trusted Application (TA), while an application running outside any TEE is referred to as an Untrusted Application (UA).

-The TEE typically uses hardware to enforce protections on the TA and its data, but also presents a more limited set of services to applications inside the TEE than is normally available to Untrusted Applications.
+TEEs use hardware enforcement combined with software protection to protect TAs and its data, but also presents a more limited set of services to applications inside the TEE than is normally available to Untrusted Applications.

 But not all TEEs are the same, and different vendors may have different